Ashford wheel maintenance guide

 Ashford spinning wheels are made from native New Zealand Silver Beech hardwood.
 To enhance the natural beauty of the timber, restore, nourish, protect and give your wheel a rich smooth luster, apply a coat of Ashford Wax Polish and buff off with a soft cloth.

-For more hints and video tutorials visit our web site www.ashford.co.nz
+For more hints and video tutorials visit www.ashford.co.nz